Skip to content

 display_name = "Template Include Hard Levels"

-In this example we have a class for the "Template" game option "Template Include Hard Levels" with the option type "Toggle."
+In the above example we have a class for the "Template" game option "Template Include Hard Levels" with the option type Toggle.

-The description within the """ is what will be presented in the YAML as the option description.
+The docstring within the """ block is what will be presented in the YAML as the option description.

-These option classes are then used to define each option within the options dataclass explained earlier in the document.
+These option classes are then used to define each option within the options dataclass explained earlier in this document.

-Option class types (such as the "Toggle" seen above) are a core Archipelago function, and thus, more information can be found within the Archipelago documentation.
-The option types can be found in this document detailing the Archipelago Options API. https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/options%20api.md
+Option class types (such as the Toggle seen above) are a core Archipelago function, and thus, more information can be found within the Archipelago documentation.
+The option types can be found in this document detailing the Archipelago Options API.

 Datasets